 Processes within departments

-The following points are taken from the PCI DSS requirements and will be relevant to departments processing cardholder present (Chip and Pin) and cardholder not present (telephone and mail order) transactions.
-Further information and guidance is given for your information and action as required.
+The following points are taken from the PCI DSS requirements and will be relevant to departments processing cardholder present (Chip and Pin) and cardholder not present (telephone) transactions.
+Further information and guidance are given for your information and action as required.

-Due to the diverse nature of the business conducted at the University, this document cannot address every situation – it’s purpose is to provide a guidance document for managers, to enable them to ensure their processes and procedures are compliant.
+Due to the diverse nature of the business conducted at the University, this document cannot address every situation – its purpose is to provide a guidance document for managers, to enable them to ensure their processes and procedures are compliant.
 If you need more specific advice, or would like to confirm your understanding, please contact the PCI DSS team (details at the end of this document).

 Requirement 3 - Do not store sensitive authentication data after authorisation (even if encrypted).